berrak/WLED-DC-Sensor-Board/README.md

 ## WLED Neopixel projects

+The `electrical current shunt board` combined with an ESP8266 D1-mini microcontroller and the Arduino library [SensorWLED](https://github.com/berrak/SensorWLED) make it easy to measure up to 10 Ampere with reasonable accuracy.

-Fast-changing Neopixel pixel currents of the WLED DC sensor are a perfect application example.
+Tracking fast-changing Neopixel pixel currents with the WLED DC sensor is a perfect application example.
 That was the specific design objective.
-Unfortunately, the varying current level is often only roughly estimated in such [WLED projects](https://kno.wled.ge).
+Unfortunately, the varying current level is often only roughly estimated in [WLED projects](https://kno.wled.ge).

-The current shunt board combined with an ESP8266 D1-mini microcontroller, and the Arduino library [SensorWLED](https://github.com/berrak/SensorWLED) make it easy to measure currents up to 10 Ampere with good accuracy.

-The female header breaks out I2C-signals, VCC, and GND for an OLED display.
+The female header breaks out I2C-signals, VCC (3.3V), and GND for a small OLED display.
+Alternatively, use a larger SPI-based display or send data with WiFi for remote monitoring.

 ## Board main features

-The board is based on Texas Instrument INAx180 low- and high-side voltage output current-sense amplifier with the following main characteristics.
+The Texas Instrument INAx180 low- and high-side voltage output current-sense amplifier has the following main characteristics.

 - Common-mode range (V CM ): –0.2 V to +26 V
 - Output slew rate: 2 V/μs